 Eva Guralnick joined the UC Davis School of Education in June 2015 as the Director of Marketing and Communications.
 As the chief marketing officer for the School she manages all branding and outreach efforts.

-Cassandra Hart is assistant professor of education policy.
-She evaluates the effects of school, state and national education programs, policies, and practices on overall student achievement, and on the equality of student outcomes.
-Hart’s recent work has focused on school choice programs, school accountability policies, early childhood education policies, and effects on students of exposure to demographically similar teachers.
-She is also interested in the effects of virtual schooling on student outcomes, both in K-12 and post-secondary settings.
+Cassandra Hart is an associate professor of education policy.
+She evaluates the effects of school, state and national education programs, policies, and practices on overall student achievement, and on the equity of student outcomes.
+Hart’s work has focused on online education in both K-12 schools and community colleges, school choice programs, school accountability policies, and effects on students of exposure to demographically similar teachers.

 Robin Martin joined the UC Davis School of Education in 2016 as the Director of Educational Research and Evaluation.
 Having served in both K-12 policy organizations and public school districts, Robin brings over 13 years of practiced experience in education policy, research, assessment, and program implementation and evaluation.

 By appointment only

 EdD – Drexel University, Sacramento, CA – expected date of completion, 2014

 M.S., Agriculture – California Polytechnic State University, San Luis Obispo – 1990